doublescoop/AppliedMachineLearing/README.md

 ### ML and statistic techniques used in these projects include...
 **NLP** :
-- Binary Classification and prediction using Bag of Words / Ngrams
+- Binary Classification and Prediction using Bag of Words / Ngrams
-- implementing Bag of Words, vectorize vocabulaires from scratch
+- Implement Bag of Words, vectorize vocabulaires from scratch
 - Implement Logistics Regression, Linear SVM, non-linear SVM
 - dataset: